joyceful-lee/Motion-Doorbell-Camera/README.md

 ```

 Download this repository and make sure your files are organized the same way this repository is.

+Rename project_folder to whatever you desire and place it wherever you desire.

+Rename project_name_desktop to whatever you desire and place it inside /home/your_username.

 Connect your pi to Google Drive:

 ```